JulienBez/ArabicTagger/README.md

 The word files must be placed in the **data/doc/**.
 The text files resulting from this command are stored in **data/text/**.
 If your corpus is already in text format, just place the text files in **data/text/** and ignore the first command.

 The second command line will tokenize each text file and apply POS tags for each token.
-The result is a xml file containing one word per line with its POS tags.
+The result is a **.xml** file containing one word per line with its POS tags.
 The command is as follows:

 ```
 python main.py --POStag